RayBenefield/hermes/worklog.md

 # Work Log

+## #79

+Started exploring integration testing.
+I really want to use snapshots so I don't have to manually build the results for everything.
+So I'm exploring options.
+Snap-shot as a library isn't going to work for tape-bdd, however I may be able to get it to work with Ava, or even just use it with standard tape if they have the option.
+So I'll look into that next.
+One more for this deep block and then breakfast.

 ## #78

 I went through and pulled the domain into its own file so I can start running